volodymyrhudyma/blog/content/blog/implement-queue-in-javascript.md

 Both, **enqueue** and **dequeue** methods, use property accessors and increment operation to manipulate the data, so the time complexity is maintained on a **O(1)** level.

+## Use Cases

+It is great that now you know a bit more about the Queue and can implement it, however you might wonder what are the use cases of this data structure?

 ## Summary

+Data structures are relatively simple yet important concept to learn about.

+They offer a great help in solving some common problems in an easy and efficient way.

+Today we learned Queue - a linear data structure of a FIFO (First In - First Out) type and implemented it in JavaScript in two ways: an efficient one with **O(1)** time complexity and the one that should be avoided, with **O(n)** complexity.